The Science of Stem Cells: A Comprehensive Guide

 Comparing and Contrasting the Different Types of Stem Cells

-Differences among these stem cell types lie in their potency, source, and possible applications.
+These stem cell types differ in their potency, source, and possible applications.
 Embryonic stem cells are pluripotent and offer broad utility, but their use raises ethical issues.
-Adult stem cells bypass these concerns but have limited potency. iPSCs, on the other hand, combine the benefits of both but the reprogramming process is complex and requires further research.
+Adult stem cells bypass these concerns but have limited potency. iPSCs, on the other hand, combine the benefits of both, but the reprogramming process is complex and requires further research.

 The Unique Properties of Stem Cells